 This stunning piece of art adorns the Gothic tower of Prague’s Old Town Hall and dates to the 15th century.
 The colorful dials chart the progress of the moon and sun as well as which zodiac signs they are in.
 At the top of every hour, the two windows open and the 12 apostles parade past.
 They don’t extend out at all which makes them very difficult to see unless you’re standing directly in front of the clock.
 Just know that you will have lots of company.

 Old Town Square

 Sure, it feels a bit like Disneyland, but no trip to Prague would be complete without a stop by Old Town Square.
 The fantastical architecture is a mix of extravagantly painted Baroque and spiky-topped Gothic spires, with some Rococo and Art Nouveau thrown in for good measure.
 Jazz bands and costumed buskers compete for the crowd’s attention, while horse-drawn carriages add an air of romance.
-For a birds-eye view of the action, you can pay five dollars to climb to the town of the Town Hall tower; for one dollar less you can enjoy a refreshing mug of Czech beer on the rooftop terrace of the U Prince Hotel.
+For a birds-eye view of the action, you can pay five dollars to climb to the Town Hall tower; for one dollar less you can enjoy a refreshing mug of Czech beer on the rooftop terrace of the U Prince Hotel.
 Which do you think we did?

 There are still plenty of worthwhile places that we didn’t get to explore during this visit.
 We really wanted to see the Old Jewish Cemetery, but the line for tickets was long and unmoving and we decided we didn’t have enough time to wait.
 I also want to stop by Stahov Library and the Clementinum the next time I’m in town.
 Because there most definitely WILL be a next time!